gregmsanderson/fly-live-beats/docs/6-aws-create-an-image.md

 ## Build an image locally

-We need to get an image of the app into that remote repository.
+We need to get an image of the app _into_ that remote repository.
 Like with Fly.io, you can choose whether to build locally or have a remote service (such as GitHub Actions) build the image for you.
 Building it locally is likely going to be slower (how fast it pushes is of course dependent on your network connection) however it is free.

-We'll try building locally using Docker.
-If you don't already have [Docker](https://docs.docker.com/engine/install/#installation) installed and running, please add that:
+We'll try building locally, using Docker.
+If you don't already have [Docker](https://docs.docker.com/engine/install/#installation) installed and running, you will need to add that:

 ```sh
 $ docker --version
 Docker version 23.0.1-rd, build 393499b
 ```

 We need to get the commands to build, tag and push the image to ECR.
 Click on the name of the repository.
-We want these commands:
+Handily AWS builds the commands for you:

 ![ECR push image](img/aws_ecr_click_on_it.jpeg)